JustASimpleCoder/simple_microROS_arduino/README.md

 - colcon build --packages-select arduino_talker

 Running the Nodes
-Open a new terminal and source ROS2:
+Open a new terminal, source ROS2 and run the arduino_talker:
 - cd ~/ros2_ws
 - . install/setup.bash
-Run the arduino_talker node:
+- ros2 run arduino_talker arduino_talker_node
 You should see an output like:
 ![image](https://github.com/user-attachments/assets/04c2a8ae-27c8-40f7-b2bd-375a3a8c5411)